 It is the goal of this paper to study the steady states (stationary solutions) of the following general system with a logistic cell growth,

-As we know in the aforementioned results, the global-in-time solutions and the exponential attractor of (\ref{3}) have already been obtained by various authors, at least for $\Omega \in \mathbb{R}^N$, $N\leq 2$.
-However, there are only few results concerning the steady states of (\ref{3}).
-For $D_1=D_2=1$, $\Phi(u,v)=g(u)=h(u)=u$ and $D_1=D_2=\alpha=1$, Tello and Winkler \cite{TW} obtained infinitely many branches of local bifurcation solutions to the stationary problem for all $\mu>0$ if $N\leq 4$ and all $\mu>\frac{N-4}{N-2}\chi$ if $N>4$.
-For $\Phi(u,v)=h(u)=u$, taking $\chi$ as the bifurcation parameter, Kuto. etc, \cite{KOST} construct local bifurcation branches of strip and hexagonal steady states when the domain $\Omega$ is a rectangle in $R^2$.
+As we see in the aforementioned results, the global-in-time solutions and the exponential attractor of (\ref{14}) have already been obtained by various authors, at least for $\Omega \in \mathbb{R}^N$, $N\leq 2$.
+However, there are only few results concerning the steady states of (\ref{14}).
+For $D_1=D_2=1$, $\Phi(u,v)=g(u)=h(u)=u$ and $D_1=D_2=\alpha=1$, Tello and Winkler \cite{TW} obtained infinitely many branches of local bifurcating solutions to the stationary problem for all $\mu>0$ if $N\leq 4$ and for all $\mu>\frac{N-4}{N-2}\chi$ if $N>4$.
+For $\Phi(u,v)=h(u)=u$, taking $\chi$ as the bifurcation parameter, Kuto \emph{et al.} \cite{KOST} construct local bifurcation branches of strip and hexagonal steady states when the domain $\Omega$ is a rectangle in $\mathbb R^2$.
 Moreover, the direction of the pitchfork bifurcation branch is also determined there.
-Ma, Ou and Wang \cite{MOW} studies the model with a volume-filling effect, where $\Phi(u)=u(1-u)$ and $h(u)=\beta u$ for $\beta>0$ being a constant.
+Ma \emph{et al.} \cite{MOW} studied the model with a volume-filling effect, where $\Phi(u)=u(1-u)$ and $h(u)=\beta u$ for $\beta>0$ being a constant.
 They carried out the local bifurcation analysis and established a selection mechanism of the wave modes for $\Omega$ being an interval in $\mathbb{R}^1$.
-They also showed that the bifurcation solution is stable only at the first branch and its principal wave mode must be a positive integer that minimizes the bifurcation parameter $\chi$.
-We notice that none of these papers carried out global bifurcation analysis on the steady states of (\ref{3}).
+They also showed that the bifurcating solution is stable only at the very branch the principal wave mode of which is a positive integer that minimizes the bifurcation parameter $\chi$.
+Very recently model (\ref{14}) over multi-dimension is studied in \cite{JWZ}.
+We notice that none of these papers carried out global bifurcation analysis on the steady states of (\ref{14}).

-In this paper, we study the stationary problem of the general system (\ref{3}) and we are concerned with the existence and stability of the spatially inhomogeneous positive solutions.
+In this paper, we study the stationary problem of the general system (\ref{14}) and we are concerned with the existence and stability of the spatially inhomogeneous positive solutions.
 In particular, we are interested in the positive steady states that have interesting patterns such as boundary spikes or transition layers, which can be used to model the cell aggregation phenomenon.

-It is easy to see that (\ref{14}) is a stationary system of (\ref{3}) over a one-dimensional domain.
+It is easy to see that (\ref{11}) is a stationary system of (\ref{14}) over a one-dimensional domain.
 Actually, we introduce the new variables

-then system (\ref{3}) becomes
+then system (\ref{14}) becomes